Today is World Heart Day, an opportunity to learn about the importance of maintaining good heart health as part of a healthy lifestyle.

 - Manage your weight: For some of us, this can be easy to talk about and hard to do.
 It may help if you focus on making small, achievable, long-term changes, such as reducing your portion sizes.
 This can help get your weight and waist circumference into a healthy range and, importantly, keep it there.

-- Eat well: A healthy balanced diet is vital for heart health.
-Aim to eat less sugar and salt, and instead eat more fruit and vegetables.
+- Eat well: A healthy balanced diet is vital for gut and heart health.
+Aim to eat less sugar or salt, avoid ultra-processed food, and instead eat more wholegrains, fruit and vegetables.

 - Move more: Aim for 150 minutes of moderate intensity activity a week.
 You don’t have to hit the gym – a brisk walk, or an activity like gardening can help keep you fit without spending a lot of money.